andreafalzetti/andreafalzetti.github.io/content/blog/2016-12-31-how-build-javascript-microservices-platform.markdown

 ---
 author: Andrea Falzetti
+categories:
-categories: blog
+  - blog
-comments: true
 date: "2016-12-31T08:30:00Z"
-header-img: img/post-bg-10.jpg
-subtitle: ""
+description: ""
+tags:
+  - nodejs
+  - javascript
-tags: javascript microservices
+  - microservices
 title: How to build a JavaScript Microservices platform
+aliases:
+    - /blog/2016/12/31/how-build-javascript-microservices-platform.html
+    - /blog/2016/12/31/How-to-build-a-JavaScript-Microservices-platform/
 ---

 **Microservices** is one of the most popular topics in software development these days, as